Hermit-oss/skirmish/README.md

 1. Clone the Skirmish repository to your local machine.
 2. Open a terminal and navigate to the root directory of the repository.
-3. Run the following commands to compile the game:
+3. Run the following commands to compile the simulator:
 ```
 make defensive
 make offensive
 make
 ```
-This commands will compile the source code and generate the `Skirmish` executable file in the main directory.
+This commands will compile the source code and generate the `Skirmish` executable file in the root directory.

 ## Usage

-To launch the Skirmish game, navigate to the directory where the `Skirmish` executable is located.
+To launch the Skirmish simulator, navigate to the directory where the `Skirmish` executable is located.
 Run the following command:

 ./Skirmish